Iameaszy/local-apis/README.md

 # Contributions
 Feel free to make a PR with credits as part of your PR of where you get the information

-# Collections
+# Collections (dummy app text JSON)
-* Food-recipe-api: Collection of recipes for dummy app text JSON
+1. Food-recipe-api: Collection of recipes
-* Nigerian Banks: Collection of Nigerian banks for dummy app text JSON
+1. Nigerian Banks: Collection of Nigerian banks